virtual360-io/llm_climate/README.md

 ## Config SAML SSO

-Copy saml.yml.example to saml.yml and change the attributes to it
+Copy saml.yml.example to saml.yml and change the attributes